Connect Google / Gmail

 Grant Gmail to a cybo

-1. Open the cybo's Settings → Tools.
+1. Open the cybo's Tools step.

 Try it